diefenbach/django-lfs/docs/user/catalog/products.rst

 This is a single variant of a ``Product with variants``.

-* A variant can be saled to the customer.
+* A variant can be sold to the customer.

 * By default a variant inherits all data of the related ``Product with variants``.

 * A variant can overwrite the data from the belonging parent product.
-To do that the fields in question have to be activated explicitely.
+To do that the fields in question have to be activated explicitly.

 * A variant belongs to a unique combination of properties.
 The properties are defined by the ``Product with variants``.